 Value for money

-Varidesk is well known for their high-quality products, and their prices generally reflect in the design, quality, and build of each product.
+Vari is well known for its high-quality products, and their prices generally reflect in the design, quality, and build of each product.

-As with the other products we have listed so far, the Varidesk Prodesk 60 has a programmable headset.
-The Varidesk only has 3 presets available, whereas the previous products have 4.
+As with the other products we have listed so far, the Vari Prodesk 60 has a programmable headset.
+The Vari only has 3 presets available, whereas the previous products have 4.

-A fantastic feature of the Varidesk Prodesk 60, as with most Varidesk products, is the ease of assembly.
+A fantastic feature of the Vari Prodesk 60, as with most Vari products, is the ease of assembly.
 Once this product arrives at your door, you can be up and running in 5 minutes.
+Not quite as good as the Lander but certainly not too bad.

 One major drawback of the product is the lack of customizability.
-Although this creates some positive factors like the set pricing, many people don’t need all the same features.
 The desk comes with all the add-ons that you’d expect, like cable management and the programmable headset, but there is no option to not pay for these if you don’t want them.
+Additionally, there is no keyboard tray – another drawback of the all-in pricing and lack of customizability.

-Don’t forget to see a more in-depth Varidesk ProDesk 60 review if you want more details about this product.
+Don’t forget to see a more in-depth Vari ProDesk 60 review if you want more details about this product.

 Overall Rating: (4.5 / 5)